 We rely on patent protection as well as trademark, copyright, trade secret and other intellectual property rights protection and contractual restrictions to protect our proprietary technologies, all of which provide limited protection and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
-As of March 31, 2015, we owned or exclusively licensed ten issued U.S. patents and approximately 27 pending U.S. patent applications, including provisional and non-provisional filings.
-We also owned or licensed approximately 142 pending and granted counterpart applications worldwide, including 60 country-specific validations of five European patents.
+As of June 30, 2016, we owned or licensed 15 issued U.S. patents and approximately 45 pending U.S. patent applications, including provisional and non-provisional filings.
+We also owned or licensed approximately 180 pending and granted counterpart applications worldwide, including 65 country-specific validations of 6 European patents.
 If we fail to protect our intellectual property, third parties may be able to compete more effectively against us and we may incur substantial litigation costs in our attempts to recover or restrict use of our intellectual property.

 We cannot assure investors that any of our currently pending or future patent applications will result in issued patents, and we cannot predict how long it will take for such patents to be issued.
+Additionally, we cannot assure investors that our currently pending or future patent applications have or will be filed in all of our potential markets.
 Further, we cannot assure investors that other parties will not challenge any patents issued to us or that courts or regulatory agencies will hold our patents to be valid or enforceable.
 We cannot guarantee investors that we will be successful in defending challenges made against our patents and patent applications.
 Any successful third-party challenge to our patents could result in the third party or the unenforceability or invalidity of such patents.

 The patent positions of life sciences companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain unresolved.
-No consistent policy regarding the breadth of claims allowed in such companies patents has emerged to date in the United States.
+No consistent policy regarding the breadth of claims allowed in such companies' patents has emerged to date in the United States.
 Furthermore, in the biotechnology field, courts frequently render opinions that may affect the patentability of certain inventions or discoveries, including opinions that may affect the patentability of methods for analyzing or comparing DNA.